vanviegen/aberdeen/docs/Tutorial.md

 ## Two-way binding
 Aberdeen makes it easy to create two-way bindings between form elements (the various `<input>` types, `<textarea>` and `<select>`) and your data, by passing an observable object with a `.value` as `bind:` property to {@link aberdeen.$}.

-In order to bind to properties other than `.value`, you can use the {@link aberdeen.ref} function to create a new proxy object with only a `.value` property that maps to a property with any name on any observable object.
+To bind to object properties not named .value (e.g., user.name), use {@link aberdeen.ref}.
+This creates a new observable proxy whose .value property directly maps to the specified property (e.g., name) on your original observable object (e.g., user).

 ```javascript
 import { $, proxy, ref } from 'aberdeen';